Local mayor suspended as Bangladesh disaster toll climbs to 430

 There were about 3,000 people inside the complex, which was built on swampy land, when it collapsed.
 About 2,500 people have been rescued, many injured, but many remain unaccounted for.

 About 40 unidentified victims were buried on Wednesday.
-One woman at the cemetery collapsed into tears when she recognised the body of her sister by her dress.
+One woman at the cemetery collapsed into tears when she recognized the body of her sister by her dress.

 EU WARNING